berenslab/chatgpt-excess-words/README.md

 Analysis code for the paper [Kobak et al. 2024, Delving into ChatGPT usage in academic writing through excess vocabulary](https://arxiv.org/abs/2406.07016).

-Usage instructions and preprocessed data will be shared shortly (in June).

 How to cite:
 ```
 @article{kobak2024delving,